Military camouflage: Uniforms

 The role of uniform is not only to hide each soldier, but also to identify friend from foe.
 Issue of the "Frogskin" uniforms to US troops in Europe during the Second World War was halted as it was too often mistaken for the disruptively patterned German uniform worn by the Waffen-SS.
 Camouflage uniforms need to be made and distributed to a large number of soldiers.
 The design of camouflage uniforms therefore involves a tradeoff between camouflaging effect, recognizability, cost, and manufacturability.

 Armies facing service in different theatres may need several different camouflage uniforms.
 Separate issues of temperate/jungle and desert camouflage uniforms are common.
 Patterns can to some extent be adapted to different terrains by adding means of fastening pieces of vegetation to the uniform.
 Helmets often have netting covers; some jackets have small loops for the same purpose.
 Being able to find appropriate camouflage vegetation or in other ways modify the issued battle uniform to suit the local terrain is an important skill for infantry soldiers.

 Countries in boreal climates often need snow camouflage, either by having reversible uniforms or simple overgarments.

+SAAB began offering a multi-spectral personal camouflage system in 2005.